 Set the following options:

-Tick Repeat to continually repeat the audio file until the Stop Play option is selected.
+Check Repeat to continually repeat the audio file until the Stop Play option is selected.
 To stop playing the file, select the → menu option, or click on the system tray icon and choose from the context menu.
 If you wish, you can set up a global shortcut key for this action.

-If the alarm is a recurring alarm and it was deferred after it was last displayed, the Deferred Alarm group box shows the time the alarm was deferred to. displays a dialogue which allows you to change the deferred time or to cancel the deferral.
+If the alarm is a recurring alarm and it was deferred after it was last displayed, the Deferred Alarm group box shows the time the alarm was deferred to. displays a dialog which allows you to change the deferred time or to cancel the deferral.

 In the Time group box, select either

 At date/time to enter the date and time when the alarm is to be triggered.
-Tick Any time if you want to specify only a date for the alarm: in this case the alarm will be displayed at the first opportunity on or after the configured start-of-day time, on the specified date.
+Check Any time if you want to specify only a date for the alarm: in this case the alarm will be displayed at the first opportunity on or after the configured start-of-day time, on the specified date.
 (Configuring KAlarm describes how to set the start-of-day time.)

 For a non-recurring alarm, the date/time which you enter must be in the future, or if you enter only a date it must be today or later.
 For a recurring alarm, there are no such restrictions since the start date/time will be automatically adjusted to the first recurrence due after the current time.